IATA Dangerous Goods

 Step 1: Determine the Proper Shipping Name

-Step 2 Determine if material is Forbidden in Aircraft under any circumstances
+Step 2: Determine if material is Forbidden in Aircraft under any circumstances

-Step 3.
-Excepted Quantity Limitations
+Step 3: Excepted Quantity Limitations

-Step 5: Identify Appropriate Packing instruction
+Step 4: Identify Appropriate Packing Instruction (Passenger or Cargo Aircraft)

-Step 6: Apply the Appropriate Quantity Limitation
+Step 5: Apply the Appropriate Quantity Limitation

-Step 7: Identify State & Operator Variations (Security)
+Step 6: Identify State & Operator Variations (Security)

-Step 8: Select the Appropriate Packaging
+Step 7: Select the Appropriate Packaging

-Step 9: Ensure the Required Labels and Marks are Affixed
+Step 8: Ensure the Required Labels and Marks are Affixed

-Step 10: Complete Shippers Declaration for Dangerous Goods
+Step 9: Complete Shippers Declaration for Dangerous Goods

 Instructor